 In addition, it can also encourage website visitors to refer their friends and make a repeat purchase upon receiving their store credits.

-Julep's referral program pop-up lets customers know that they can get $15 credit for every bestie that joins.
+Julep's referral program pop-up lets customers know that they can get $15 credit for every bestie who joins.

 Ready To Launch Your Referral Program?